legendu-net/blog/misc/content/2021/09/packagekitd-uses-too-much-cpu-or-disk-io/packagekitd-uses-too-much-cpu-or-disk-io.markdown

 [Re: packagekitd Hogging CPU](https://www.spinics.net/linux/fedora/fedora-users/msg507630.html)

-I tried to disable auto update in Ubuntu to see whether the issue still exists ...
+I tried to disable auto update in Ubuntu but it doesn't help.
+I still see the packagekitd process on startup and it uses high disk IO.